amirHossein5/laravel-image/README.md

   ->save()
 ```

-nothing will be automatically set(directiries, and sizes).For setting directory there is two method:
+nothing will be automatically set(directories, and sizes).For setting directory there is two method:

 ```php
 Image::raw($image)